d-krupke/cpsat-primer/README.md

 > handled.

-To effectively manage these conditional scenarios, CP-SAT offers the `only_enforce_if`-method for linear and Boolean constraints, which activates a constraint only if a specified condition is met.
+To effectively manage these conditional scenarios, CP-SAT offers the `only_enforce_if`-method for linear and some Boolean constraints, which activates a constraint only if a specified condition is met.
 This method is not only typically more efficient than traditional methods like the [Big-M method](https://en.wikipedia.org/wiki/Big_M_method) but also simplifies the model by eliminating the need to determine an appropriate Big-M value.